 - as the degree-granting institution that you plan to attend (like Amherst College)

 In America, the word “college” is typically used as an umbrella term for students who have graduated high school (or have an equivalent) and are planning to earn a subsequent degree at a higher learning institution.
 For example, you might hear students say they are ‘looking at colleges’ or are ‘finding ways to pay for college.’
 You might even hear that they are excited to attend ‘college’ when they are, in fact attending a university.
 However, using the two words interchangeably can cause some confusion because colleges and universities have some distinct differences to consider.

 What is a College?

-Before you start thinking that colleges have too many downfalls, there are some clear advantages that can make choosing a college the right choice for you.
+Before you start thinking that colleges have too many downfalls, some clear advantages can make choosing a college the right choice for you.
 Colleges might have fewer students than universities, but that means that your classes will be smaller.
 This might also mean you could have a closer relationship with the faculty and more one-on-one attention.
 The campus itself won’t be as big, which could make the experience less intimidating for you.

 Types of Colleges: